2020 has seen its fair share of curveballs. The impact of the COVID-19 crisis and social distancing changed our lives to a great extent.

 5 Most Common Types Of Apps

-Determining where your mobile app idea fits is an important step toward making your idea into a reality.
+Determining where your mobile app ideas fit is an important step toward making them a reality.

-Before settling on a mobile application idea - perhaps, even, before beginning to think about it - you should cover some basic app market grounds.
+Before settling on mobile app ideas - perhaps, even, before beginning to think about them - you should cover some basic app market grounds.

 Knowing what are the most common types of apps - in terms of production, popularity and user demand - can bring you a step closer to your niche.